-And what exactly is the 4%
+And what exactly is the 4% rule?

-In short, it's a guideline that helps retirees determine how much money they should take from their nest egg LIVING each year.
-The goal is to help make sure the money to the rule and have a nest egg of \$500,000, you should limit your withdrawals for living expenses to 4%, or \$20,000 a year.
+In short, it's a guideline that helps retirees determine how much money they should take from their nest egg each year.
+The goal is to help make sure the money lasts.

+In other words, if you adhere to the rule and have a nest egg of \$500,000, you should limit your withdrawals for living expenses to 4%, or \$20,000 a year.

-So, the big question is, after 20 vears, is the rule still relevant?
-Most planners interviewed say ves - but only as a rule of thumb, and certainly not for everyone.
+So, the big question is, after 20 years, is the rule still relevant?
+Most planners interviewed say yes - but only as a rule of thumb, and certainly not for everyone.

 "First of all, there is a misconception," says Matthew Sadowsky, director of retirement and annuities for TD Ameritrade.
 "It is a rule of thumb, not a law.
 It is often misunderstood.
-In its purest form, if you withdraw 4% and grow with inflation, your portfo- > STORY CONTINUES ON 2B lio should not run out for 30 years.
+In its purest form, if you withdraw 4% and grow with inflation, your portfolio should not run out for 30 years.
 It does not mean you will not run out of money."

-"It's a good general guideline," says Dan McElwee, ex-In other words, if you adhere ecutive vice president at CFP Ventura Wealth Management in Princeton, N.J.
+"It's a good general guideline," says Dan McElwee, executive vice president at CFP Ventura Wealth Management in Princeton, N.J.
 "It doesn't work for everyone.
-"They have to sit down, look at their situation, and say, 'Does this make sense?'
+"They have to sit down, look at their situation, and say, 'Does this make sense?'"

 "Is it still valid?" asks Sadowsky.
 "If you believe the future looks like the past.
-The less comfort or certainty you have that the future looks like the past, the less confidence you can have in the recommends the rule.
+The less comfort or certainty you have that the future looks like the past, the less confidence you can have in the 4% rule."

+Stephen DeCesare, president of DeCesare Retirement Specialists in Marlton, N.J., says he still recommends the rule.
 "I think it is a good starting point.
 It was well researched 20 years ago.
-And it addresses one of the most important things in retirement planning the risk of losing out to inflation."
+And it addresses one of the most important things in retirement planning - the risk of losing out to inflation."

-Stephen DeCesare, president of DeCesare Retirement Specialists in Carlton, N.J., says he still son's plan is specific.
-I'm still recommending it as a good starting point," he says.
-"It does address inflation."